Salomon OUTward Mid GTX

 All that said, the OUTward isn’t a standout in the comfort department.
 It’s clear that trimming down weight and bulk was a priority, and the boot felt noticeably less plush and cushioned around the foot when worn back-to-back with Salomon’s uber-popular X Ultra 3.
 In addition, when cinched, I experienced a pressure point under the tongue where it overlaps with the upper on the inside of my ankles.
 Loosening the laces reduced the issue, but it never really went away, even after the boots were completed broken in.
 Further, not tightening the laces as much as I wanted left the boots a little too loose around my heel, which resulted in some light hot spots and rubbing on extended climbs.
 This is the first pair of Salomon shoes in which this has been a persistent issue, but it heavily impacted overall comfort for me.

 As I touched on above, the OUTward Mid GTX felt light and nimble on the trail, and my scale confirmed this with a men’s size 9 coming in at 2 pounds 0.4 ounces (Salomon lists the weight as slightly lower at 1 lb.
 15.7 oz.).
-That puts it in hiking shoe territory, as the La Sportiva Spire low-tops that I recently tested only weighed about 1 ounce less.
+That puts it in hiking shoe territory, as the La Sportiva Spire low-tops that I tested around the same time only weighed about 1 ounce less.
 And among lightweight boot alternatives, the OUTward stacks up very competitively.
-It has the same listed weight as Salomon’s X Ultra 3 Mid and undercuts popular competitors like the La Sportiva Nucleo (2 lbs.
+It has the same listed weight as Salomon’s X Ultra 3 Mid and undercuts popular competitors like the La Sportiva Nucleo High II (2 lbs.
 1.6 oz.) and Vasque Talus AT UltraDry (2 lbs.
 3 oz.).
 You can go lighter with a trimmed-down build like Salomon’s OUTline GTX (1 lb.
 8.6 oz.) or Hoka One One’s Sky Toa GTX (1 lb.
 14.2 oz.), but those boots compromise in support and durability.
 In the end, we’d gladly trade a few more ounces for better cushioning, but it’s hard to knock the OUTward’s impressively low weight.

 As with all Salomon hiking footwear we’ve tested, the OUTward features an in-house Contagrip rubber outsole that grips well over a variety of terrain.
 We wore the boot in conditions ranging from dry, dusty trails in Patagonia to mixed slush and mud back home in the Pacific Northwest, and the boot performed admirably across the board.
 There’s nothing particularly impressive about the tread—it’s not extremely tacky and grippy on rock, nor does it bite especially well on a loose descent—but it’s fully capable for most trails.
 We still find the X Ultra 3 to be a better performer, but the OUTward isn’t too far behind.